jochster/starter-hugo-research-group-iloc/content/workshop2/cfp/index.md

 * For the final submission, a manuscript should be in letter format of 6 pages, with 2 additional pages allowed but at an extra charge.

 ![](line.png)
-## Poster Submission Guidlines
+## Poster Session Guidlines
-If you wish to submit a contribution to our poster session, please note:
+Please note:
 * You will be provided a **physical poster board** during the workshop.
 However, you should do printing work on your own,
-* Your contribution will not be peer-reviewed nor included in the conference proceedings, if you fail in submitting your manuscript via ITSC-2023 papercept platform before the submission deadline,
+* Your submittion will not be peer-reviewed nor included in the conference proceedings, if you fail in submitting your manuscript via ITSC-2023 papercept platform before the submission deadline,
 * You will be invited to the poster session, if you submit your workshop paper successfully, and your manuscript is accepted to be included in the ITSC conference proceedings,
 * Please contact Philippe Xu (philippe.xu@hds.utc.fr) in case of any questions.